home-assistant/core/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change
 <!--
-  What type of change does your PR introduce to Home Assistant?
+  What type of change does your PR introduce to spencer Assistant?
   NOTE: Please, check only 1! box!
   If your PR requires multiple boxes to be checked, you'll most likely need to split it into multiple PRs.
 This makes things easier and faster to code review.